schmettow/esmerald/README.md

-# Esmerald
+# Esmerald.
+Experience sampling made easy.

-Experience Sampling made easy.
 Esmerald is an R package with high-level routines for tidy importing, manipulation and reporting of ESM data.